KROIA/QT-Serial-Communication-example/README.md

 # Installation
 ***
 ## QT-Software
-1. Download the Repository.
+1. Download the repository.
-2. Extract the Files somewhere but let the file structure the same.
+2. Extract the files somewhere but let the file structure the same.
-3. Open QT-Creator and open the Project by Browsering to the extractet .pro file.
+3. Open QT-Creator and open the project by browsering to the extractet .pro file.
 4. I usually compile with **MinGW** so check if you have that or try other compilers.
 5. Compile the code.
 6. The example uses only qDebug() outputs for displaying any data